 More info can be found here on our website at Potassium Iodate vs Potassium Iodide

 How much should I buy?
 Back to top of FAQ

 Can I give it to my child easily?
 Back to top of FAQ

-A whole Iosat pill is the size of a baby aspirin and is scored for easy and exact separation for half and quarter dosages if desired.
+A whole Iosat pill (130mg) is only 3/16″ wide and is scored for easy and exact separation for half and quarter dosages if desired.
 ThyroSafe (65mg) is 4 times the mass of an Iosat tablet even though it is half the strength.
 A 65mg ThyroSafe tablet would be harder to swallow for a child than 1/2 an Iosat tablet.
 For children who won’t swallow pills, follow this FDA link on administering potassium iodide to children.
-Black raspberry flavored Liquid Potassium Iodide KI is easy to administer to children with the use of the enclosed dropper.

 What is the dosage?
 Back to top of FAQ